 Herbal Remedies & Supplements

 Tincture.
 This preparation can be bought, but it is also easy to make at home.
-Tincture is a quick way to consume the medicinal properties of honeysuckle; a few drops can be diluted in water for drinking, or it can be used topically.
+Tincture is a quick way to take advantage of the medicinal properties of honeysuckle.
+It can be diluted in water for drinking or used topically.

 Ointment.
-This can be applied to skin to treat irritation and inflammation.
-The coolant within honeysuckle should help to calm the affected area and reduce redness.
+This can be applied to skin to treat irritation and inflammation, helping to calm the affected area and reduce redness.

 Oil.
 Honeysuckle can be bought in the form of an essential oil.
-This is favored in aromatherapy, as it has a pleasant scent that is said to help people relax.
+This is favored in aromatherapy as it has a pleasant scent that is said to promote relaxation.